pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Infrastructure Factory
 ======================

-An infrastructure factory helps with the construction of the persistence objects mentioned above.
+An infrastructure factory helps with the construction of the persistence infrastructure objects mentioned above.
 By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be `easily configured in different ways at different times <application.html#configuring-persistence>`_.